In today’s construction market, there’s little doubt that technology can hold transformative power.

 - Percent-complete calculations

 - Real-time surveillance video

-In addition, these devices boast major time, cost, and safety benefits – which can translate into lower risk as well.
+In addition, these devices boast major time, cost, and safety benefits — which can translate into lower risk as well.
 For example, drones allow builders to leverage data to conduct preconstruction simulations.
-This gives builders the ability to test various models and designs which ultimately helps reduce the chances of error once actual construction begins.
-Moreover, the ability to perform construction tasks remotely and unmanned also decreases the risk of worker injuries.
+This gives builders the ability to test various models and designs, which ultimately helps reduce the chances of error once actual construction begins.
+Moreover, the ability to perform construction tasks remotely and unmanned can also decrease the risk of worker injuries.

 Introducing technology brings new risk

 The construction industry is counting on technology to help solve its labor shortage, improve worker safety, strengthen risk management, and boost efficiency and productivity.